lsst-sitcom/sitcomtn-164/index.md

-# AnaCal Shear Profile of Abell 360 in ComCam Data
+# AnaCal Shear Profile of Abell 360 in LSSTComCam Data Preview 1

 ```{abstract}
 This technote presents the measurement of the shear profile for the Abell 360